Geology of the Pyrenees: Neoproterozoic and Paleozoic

 The Cambro-Ordovician metamorphic rocks comprise migmatites of upper amphibolite facies grade, mica schists with andalusite, cordierite and staurolite of lower amphibolite facies grade, and phyllites of greenschist facies grade.

 The epicontinental, psammitic sediments of the Neoproterozoic and the Lower Paleozoic are a very thick detrital (mudstone-sandstone) succession essentially devoid of fossils.
 These sediments were in a large part later overprinted by the Variscan orogeny.
 Intercalated near the base of the detrital succession are carbonates.

 The (meta)sedimentary succession starts with the 2000 to 3000 m thick Canaveilles Group in the Ediacarian about 580 million years ago.
 Its sediments consist mainly of shales and greywackes with intercalated rhyolites and carbonates.
 Within the Cadí Thrust Sheet archeocyathid–bearing limestones developed during the Lower Cambrian.
 At the onset of the Middle Cambrian, the Canaveilles Group is replaced by the Jujols Group, a 2000 m thick flyschoid series comprising schists, shales, and siltstones interlayered with carbonates and quartzites.
 The Jujols Group is less metamorphic than the mesozonal Canaveilles Group.
 Its sedimentation lasted probably into the lowermost Ordovician.

+During Ediacaran to Ordovician times, Pyrenees were located at the Northwest margin of Gondwana, where they formed a lateral continuity of neighbouring areas, such as the Montagne Noire and the Mouthoumet massifs and Southwestern territory of Sardinia.

 After a longer hiatus, up to 100 m of Caradocian (Ordovician stage 5 and 6) conglomerate follow unconformably upon the Jujols Group—the Rabassa Conglomerate.
 This is overlain by nearly 500 m of the Cava Formation, interlayered greywackes, and shales containing volcanic horizons.
 The 200 m thick Estana Formation is made up of limestones and calcareous shales.
 Its end–Ordovician limestones contain a benthic fauna (brachiopods, bryozoans, cystoids) as well as conodonts.
 The succession ends with the badly layered Ansobell Formation (20 to 300 m), dark schists that bear microconglomerates indicating a glaciomarine depositional environment.
 The Ansobell Formation can develop an unconformity and sometimes follows directly upon the Cava Formation.

 The included volcanic rocks and the conglomerates hint at unsettled tectonic conditions, which are probably connected with an early stage of the Caledonian orogeny (Taconian Phase).

 During the Rhuddanian (Silurian) initially 20 m of quartzitic rocks, the Bar Quartzite, were deposited followed by 50 to 250 m of dark, graphitic, graptolite-bearing shales.
 The thickness of the shales can increase in the West to 850 m.
 They take up nearly the entire Silurian (Aeronian until Pridoli), documented by the graptolites.
 In their upper section (Ludlow), the shales incorporate calcareous horizons and calcareous nodules (with conodonts, nautiloids, bivalves, crinoids, and ostracods).
 Close to the Basque massifs, the calcareous facies changes into a detritic facies of interlayered sand– and silt–stones.
 The graptolite-bearing shales were later metamorphosed into lower amphibolite facies slates.
 They form prominent décollement surfaces.